daniel-gabby-research/tmp/docs/courses/cb&b 634/2024-08-29/index.md

 math: katex
 ---

-# What is informatics?
+# 1. What is informatics?

-- Informatics is:
+*Informatics* is:

-    The study of how to represent, store, integrate, and communicate information and how to apply domain knowledge to data to deliver new insights.
+> The study of how to *represent, store, integrate, and communicate* information and how to *apply domain knowledge* to data to deliver new insights.

-## Dewey Decimal System
+## 1.2 Dewey Decimal System
+- Identifiers
-- Hash functions
+- Hash-functions
     - A hash function is a function that distills an input (or 'message') and returns a fixed-size string of bytes.
     - The output is called the hash value, hash code, or simply hash.
+- Standards

-## Edwin Smith Papyrus
+## 1.3 Edwin Smith Papyrus
 ![alt text](image.png)

+## 1.4 Turing Machine
+- Every *computable problem* can be solved using only a few operations and infinite memory.
+- Essentially all programming languages are Turing complete (except for the memory).
+- In practice, computers support more capabilities, but this is mostly for convenience and performance not for expanding the set of problems that can be solved. be solved.

-## Information Theory
+## 1.5 Information Theory
 - Electronic and optical signals degrade over time and distance
     - i.e. all communication channels are noisy
 - Claude Shannon's Noisy Channel Coding Theorem (1948) established the limits of reliable communication over noisy channels.
 - Error-detecting strategies and error-correcting codes are used to combat noise (e.g., Hamming(7,4) code)

-## Electronic Health Records
+## 1.6 Electronic Health Records
 - Once upon a time, health data was siloed in paper charts
     1. Not easily searchable
     2. Only one doctor could access the data